Interoperability

 How can understanding interoperability assist the Private Sector?

 Do you know what joint system the UK Emergency Services use to respond to Terrorist and Hybrid Threats?
+Most other countries will also have similar response systems.

 If organisations understand the emergency services principles on interoperability, they will be better prepared to assist and plan accordingly.
 Ultimately assisting an organisation to deliver effective protective security plans to mitigate terrorist & hybrid threats.

-Interoperability is not a common term you hear within the UK Private Sector.
-What’s it all about and how can the UK private sector use it to increase resilience by understanding how it works?
+So what’s it all about and how can the private sector use it to increase resilience by understanding how it works?

 Emergency Services